 We’re all consumers, but some of us are fortunate enough to also be owners of independent businesses ourselves.
 This gives us an extra hand to play on Small Business Saturday.
 We can lend our support to other local traders and also decide what we’d like to offer to the public ourselves.

-You might already have some ideas, but if not you’ll find plenty of inspiration on the Ingenious Britain website.
-And why not use your own business as a way of supporting other small businesses?
-Find out why EggCup joined BuyLocal Norfolk for an example of what we’re doing all year round.
+You might already have some ideas, but if not why not use your own business as a way of supporting other small businesses?
+Find out why EggCup joined BuyLocal Norfolk for an example of how we’re supporting small businesses all year round.

 What is EggCup planning to do?

 One of the things I love most about running my own business is the number of fascinating people I get to meet.
 It complements the other side of my job, which can be very isolating at times (but no less enjoyable!).

 Whenever I meet new people and tell them what I do, they often have a question to ask about building websites, or they tell me about a problem (or several) that they’re having with their current site.
 Usually I’m able to offer some suggestions to get them back on track.